tudelft-cda-lab/tudelft-cda-lab.github.io/_blogposts/2022-01-03-attack-graphs.md

     <figcaption>Fig 8.
 Snippet of edge colors showing 3 teams. </figcaption>
 </figure>

 - **Episode severity.**	The shape of the vertices refer to the severity of the episodes, i.e., a circle for a low-severity episode, a box for a medium-severity episode, and a hexagon for a high-severity episode.
-Vertices may also have a dotted border (a.k.a _Sinks_) if their corresponding episodes were way too infrequent to learn anything from.
+Vertices may also have a dotted border (a.k.a <em class="italic">Sinks</em>) if their corresponding episodes were way too infrequent to learn anything from.

 <figure>
 <div class="row">